jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 it requires the user to do a bunch of work and there are several moving parts involved.

-At one point, we were receiving no fewer than twenty emails a day with folks who were confused by the Video SEO feature, or had missed a step and now it wasn’t working.
+At one point, we were receiving twenty emails a day with folks who were confused by the Video SEO feature, or had missed a step and now it wasn’t working.
 While I can't give you exact user numbers for reference, let's just say it's a lot fewer than we have now.

 I'm sure I don't have to tell this crowd - when your product isn't working as the customer expects, it's a serious problem.